droefs/HLISA/README.md

 # HLISA

-This API replaces and extends the Python version of the ActionChains object of the Selenium API.
-The documentation can be found below.
-The original Selenium API can be found [here](https://www.selenium.dev/selenium/docs/api/py/webdriver/selenium.webdriver.common.action_chains.html).
+HLISA is a drop-in replacement for the ActionChains object of the Selenium [API](https://www.selenium.dev/selenium/docs/api/py/webdriver/selenium.webdriver.common.action_chains.html) (Python only), featuring more human-like interaction.
+Besides providing all functionality the original Selenium ActionChains offers, additional interaction functionality is provided.
+Calling interaction on elements (`element.click()`) is not provided.

 ## Installing and updating